Golcar 1.5 miles.

-Five bedrooms: 1 x king-size double with en-suite bath, basin and WC, 2 x double (one with en-suite shower, basin and WC), 1 x twin, 1 x second floor twin with en-suite bath, basin and WC.
+Six bedrooms: 1 x king-size double with en-suite bath, basin and WC, 2 x double (one with en-suite shower, basin and WC), 1 x twin, 1 x ground floor family room with one double and single bed, 1 x ground floor cloak room, 1 xground floor shower cubicle, 1 x ground floor kitchen/diner.
+1 x second floor twin with en-suite bath, basin and WC.
 Bathroom with bath, separate shower, twin basins and WC.
 Open plan living area with kitchen, dining area (seats 8) and orangery (seats 6).
 Utility.
 Sitting room with woodburner.

 About the location